nholthaus/units/docs/how-to/absolute-and-delta.md

 (absolute<fahrenheit<double>>(32.0) - absolute<celsius<double>>(100.0)).value();  // -180 (fahrenheit-degrees)
 ```

-The difference is genuinely 100 celsius-degrees; reading it as some common sub-unit would surface a surprising
+The result is expressed in the left operand's unit — `100` celsius-degrees, not a value in some other unit.
+The
-`900`.
-The library chooses your unit instead.
-The one adjustment is to the **underlying type**: if the left
-operand's underlying is integral and cannot hold the right operand losslessly — e.g.
+one adjustment is to the **underlying type**: if the left operand's underlying is integral and cannot hold the
-`absolute<kilometers<int>> − absolute<meters<int>>` — the underlying promotes to floating point while the unit
+right operand losslessly — e.g. `absolute<kilometers<int>> − absolute<meters<int>>` — the underlying promotes to
-stays kilometres (the delta reads `0.5`), rather than truncating or hard-erroring.
-Comparisons reconcile to the
+floating point while the unit stays kilometres (the delta reads `0.5`).
+Comparisons reconcile to the common
-common (finer) unit, so a mixed-integer comparison never narrows and never loses an equality.
+(finer) unit, so a mixed-integer comparison does not narrow.

 ## Traits, concepts, math, and formatting